tychonievich/cso1-s2022/markdown/policies.md

 ### Consequences of Dishonesty

-If I believe you have acted dishonestly, I will communicate this fact to you and propose a penalty.
+If we believe you have acted dishonestly, we will communicate this fact to you and propose a penalty.
-If you have information I lack, please share that with me; I may thereafter change my belief and/or proposed penalty.
+If you have information we lack, please share that with us; we may thereafter change our belief and/or proposed penalty.

-If we are not able to come to an agreement, or if the case is particularly egregious and beyond my comfort level handling in-course, we will instead refer the case to the University Honor System and abide by their findings.
+If we are not able to come to an agreement, or if the case is particularly egregious and beyond our comfort level handling in-course, we will instead refer the case to the University Honor System and abide by their findings.

 ## Personal accommodations

 ### Disability

-If you qualify for accommodations from [the SDAC](http://studenthealth.virginia.edu/sdac), please let me know, preferably in my office where we can discuss how your accommodations will interplay with the quiz- and assignment-based nature of this course.
+If you qualify for accommodations from [the SDAC](http://studenthealth.virginia.edu/sdac), please let your professor know, preferably in a private setting where we can discuss how your accommodations will interplay with the quiz- and assignment-based nature of this course.

 ### Religious observances

-As a religious person myself, I fully support [the university's stance](https://eocr.virginia.edu/accommodations-religious-observance) on accommodating religious observances.
+We fully support [the university's stance](https://eocr.virginia.edu/accommodations-religious-observance) on accommodating religious observances.
-If such observances or other religious beliefs impact or are likely to impact your work this semester, please let me know as soon as you are aware of this impact.
+If such observances or other religious beliefs impact or are likely to impact your work this semester, please let us know as soon as you are aware of this impact.

 ### Life